Portfolio of Services

 Around Y2K, I chose to retire my airbrush and throw myself into the digital world by purchasing a Mac computer.
 With my first project in this totally new digital medium, I was amazed to see how much I could retain the look of my airbrush work I had spent years developing.
 And with the advent of new software, came the possibility of new creative expressions such as animation and motion graphics… and writing!
-Check out my new novel coming in the Fall of 2020 from Blackstone Publishing: The Cabin on Souder Hill.
+Check out my new novel from Blackstone Publishing: The Cabin on Souder Hill.

 From airbrush to Mac

 A client of mine saw a connection between my name, Busch, and my medium for creating illustration, the “airbrush,” and the name for my studio was born—airbusch1. (the numeral “1” came about because of a Yahoo snafu—long, boring story—but I liked the “1” so I kept it.)

 Though the name of my studio has remained, my airbrush is long gone.
 And if you are wondering what an airbrush is, I’ll give you a brief description.
 Basically, it’s a very fine paint sprayer the size of a pen, capable of incredible detail and amazingly smooth color transitions.
 Using a combination of friskets and acetate cutouts, and a steady hand, I was able to create nearly photographic results, while still retaining an “illustrated” quality to my work.
 The style lent itself to many ad treatments where a touch of “realism” or even “surrealism” was needed.
 The airbrush defined my style.